 The Nursing Home also failed to "ensure licensed nurses followed clean techniques and nursing standards of practice during wound treatments, to prevent potential infection or deterioration of the wounds for [a resident] who had physician-ordered wound care for pressure ulcers."
 The nursing staff also failed to "ensure interventions were developed, added to the care plan and consistently implemented to offload the resident's heels and relief pressure ulcer to prevent potential deterioration of an existing area of skin breakdown."
 The failed practices "had the potential to affect:

 If your loved one was the victim of abuse, mistreatment or neglect while a resident at Hickory Heights Health and Rehabilitation Center, contact the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
+Our network of attorneys fights on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
 Our reputable attorneys working on your behalf can successfully resolve your nursing home abuse victim case against the facility and staff members that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a monetary compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse and personal injury through a contingency fee agreement.
 This arrangement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.
-Our law firm provides every client a "No Win/No-Fee" Guarantee.
+Our network of attorneys provides every client a "No Win/No-Fee" Guarantee.
 This promise ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.
 We can begin working on your case today to ensure your family receives monetary recovery for your damages.
 All information you share with our law offices will remain confidential.